 Travel Resources.
 The world of travel has changed dramatically in the last 15 years.
 And when it comes to technology, it is virtually unrecognizable.
 There are a multiple of websites and apps that I use prior to a trip and during my travels that have made a world of difference.
 Here is my list to make your travels more rewarding and efficient.
-And yes, some of these are affiliates, and I will earn money.
+And yes, some of these are affiliates or are sponsored, and I will earn money.

 In addition, before I start my planning, I like to check out what connections are direct to my destination.
 FlightConnections provides an awesome job of showing direct flight options.
-This allows me to reverse engineer where I can travel to and from.
+And I also just started using Flights From.
+Both of these tools allow me to reverse engineer where I can travel to and from.

 And a final step if you are going to a more obscure airport is check out Wikipedia and look up the airport you are visiting.
 Some of these small airlines will not show up on the meta search engines and you might need to book direct with the airline.

 Also, I would like to suggest Matt’s Flights.
 Yes, Matt, is an actual real person who loves to travel and searches the internet looking for great fares.
 You can sign up for email alert, which shares great flight deals that you might want to take advantage of.
 There is also a Premium service, which provides one-on-one consulting.
 This can be well worth the money, saving you hundreds of dollars.